- The Healthcare Insurance Portability and Accountability Act (HIPAA) was passed in 1996. Several updates have been issued since then.

-Electronic Protected Health Information (ePHI) isn’t just test results and medical records.
-It’s anything that identifies a patient, including his or her name, address, phone number, birthdate, social security number, photographs and more.
-Keep ALL ePHI safe and confidential to avoid fines and penalties based on HIPAA.
+Electronic Protected Health Information (ePHI) is more than test results and medical records.
+It’s anything that identifies a patient, including his or her name, address, phone number, birthdate, social security number, photograph, and more.
+Keep ALL ePHI safe and confidential to avoid fines and penalties.

-You wouldn’t leave an open file on your desk, where anyone could come by and read it, and you cannot leave electronic records susceptible to snooping.
-Keep your ePHI strictly on systems where passwords are required, and file encryption is possible.
-Many operating systems have encryption technology built right in, such as BitLocker from Windows or FileVault from Mac.
+You wouldn’t leave an open file on your desk where anyone could come by and read it.
+Likewise, you can’t leave electronic records susceptible to snooping.
+Keep your ePHI strictly on systems where passwords are required and file encryption is possible.
+Many operating systems have encryption technology built in, such as Encrypting File System (EFS) on a Windows machine or FileVault on a Mac.

-There are services that offer remote data storage and backup.
-Whichever service you choose must encrypt data before it leaves your office.
+Services are available that offer remote data storage and backup.
+Any service you choose must encrypt data before it leaves your office.

 A Business Associate Agreement (BAA) is a contract between a covered entity (such as your clinic) and a business associated with it (i.e., a vendor), which safeguards protected health information in accordance with HIPAA guidelines.

-“I keep my patient records in the cloud on Google Drive, that’s ok, right?”
+“I keep my patient records in the cloud on Google Drive.
+That’s okay, right?”